danladishitu/My_Portfolio/TravelInsurance(AI)/README.md

 **Solution**

 To solve these problems, I used four different classification algorithms: random forest, logistic regression, decision tree, and support vector machine.
 On the test set, these algorithms achieved an accuracy of more than 85%.
 This demonstrates that the model correctly predicted which customers are likely to file a claim in the future.
-I have evaluated the model performance using a hold-out test range, which are both clearly presented in the jupyter notebook.
+I have evaluated the model performance using a hold-out test set, which are both clearly presented in the jupyter notebook.

 The following packages must be imported from the sci-kit learn libraries: